tylermainguy/doom/README.md

 ## Requirements

 To begin, follow all installation instructions for the [OpenAI gym Vizdoom wrapper](https://github.com/shakenes/vizdoomgym.git) for environment setup.
+Some installations (MacOS) require that you first follow the [build instructions for Vizdoom](https://github.com/mwydmuch/ViZDoom/blob/master/doc/Building.md) before trying the installation for VizdoomGym.

-To install requirements for our particular project, run:
+To install requirements particular to our project, run:

 ```setup
 pip install -r requirements.txt